Let's go to the farmer's market

 You support the national producer and their families

-When you go to the supermarket, you do not know what percentage the people who actually harvest the product receive.
+When you go to the supermarket, you do not know what percentage of the people who actually harvest the product received.
 At the fair, you buy directly, without intermediaries, that is, 100% of the benefit will be for them and their families.

 Contact with people from all over the country